Beta Pictoris b: Planetary rotation

+Aurora

+In 2026 a pre-print described radio emission at 0.85 to 3.5 GHz with the MeerKAT array located in South Africa.
+The researchers showed that the emission is inconsistent with the position of the star and with planet c.
+It is instead consistent with the position of planet b.
+The emission has two components.
+One is persistent emission.
+The other is rapid reocurring and highly circularly polarized bursts, which come from electron cyclotron maser, associated with an aurora.
+The researchers detected three left-handed bursts in the 2025 observation, with the first and last burst being around 8 hours apart, which may be a signature of rotational modulation.
+A fourth right-handed burst was detected in 2026.
+The researchers estimate a magnetic field of B≥1.25 Kilogauss.

 Discovery

 The planet was discovered on November 18, 2008, by Anne-Marie Lagrange et al., using the NACO instrument on the Very Large Telescope at Cerro Paranal in northern Chile.
 This planet was discovered using the direct imaging technique, using reference star differential imaging.
 The discovery image was taken in 2003, but the planet was not detected when the data were first reduced.
 A re-reduction of the data in 2008 using modern image processing tools revealed the faint point source now known to be a planet.